 Dry brushing, aka Garshana, will increase circulation as well as lymph circulation; see my article Dry Brushing – To Perk You Up.
 Oil massage, aka Abhyanga, will keep your skin supple and improve overall skin health, warm you up, and promote lymphatic drainage.
 Oil is used because it penetrates through the layers of the skin better than lotion.
 To perform Abhyanga, follow these directions:

-1. Choose a high-quality oil that’s appropriate for your dosha (constitution):
+1. Choose a high-quality oil that’s appropriate for your dosha (three types of substances present in a person's body and mind):

 2. Warm up about 1/2 cup of your oil.
 You can pour it into a bottle, then place it in a pan with water; bring the water to a boil for a few minutes.
 Check the oil on your forearm (like a baby's bottle) to be sure it's not too hot.